Josue-Hidalgo/AA-Sudoku-Solver/README.md

 - j.hidalgo.5@estudiantec.cr // a.jimenez.10@estudiantec.cr

 # Description #
-- This program will display a GTK - Glade GUI with a Sudoku game.
+- This project is about Backtracking.
+The goal was to implement a Backtracking Algorithm that returns a solution for a Sudoku (with clues or not).